-I have to say the predominant states I’ve found myself in since joining the VWS have been bafflement (What the hell is a Unimog?
+I have to say the predominant states I find myself in since joining the VWS were bafflement (What the hell is a Unimog?
 How do you turn on a Zartek?), and anxiety about messing up on a grand scale.
 This was triggered by the fundamental lessons of Fire School:

 1. Don’t put yourself or others in danger.

 It was rule Number 2 – the thought of wrecking expensive equipment in some spectacular manner – that made me truly afraid.
 For instance, one of the water pumps has these tiny removable screws without which it is rendered useless.
 The moment I clapped eyes on them I felt certain that, at some point at the height of fire season, I would be the one doomed to lose them.